search icon

 If this is the case, click on save to project QGIS-add-to-project, to save this model in the current project.

-3. Run the processing modelanchor icon
+3. Run the processing model

 Running your processing model is very easy.
 It’s just another algorithm!
 Search for it in the processing toolbox by typing it’s name (bike vs car) and double click on it.